7 Ways of Coping With DEVOLSON: The Dark, Evil Vortex of Late September, October, and November

 5. Have your students write thank-you notes to a fellow teacher or school worker one day.

 This never fails to put me in an awesome mood.
-Sometimes I have an actual reason for it, like thanking people who have donated classroom materials or partnered with us for a project, but other times I have students do it just to practice gratitude.
+Sometimes I have an actual reason for it, like thanking people who have donated classroom materials or partnered with us for a project, but other times I have students do it just to practice gratitude (and maybe give me time to do some planning if I’m super behind).
 It’s so sweet to watch their earnest enthusiasm about thanking people that my heart almost explodes.

 6. Get your coworkers in on DEVOLSON.

-Make each other DEVOLSON greeting cards or bracelets.
-Have competitions.
+Make each other DEVOLSON greeting cards or Taylor Swift–style friendship bracelets.
+Hold competitions to see who has the best story about goofy things they’ve done out of DEVOLSON exhaustion.
 You could even make DEVOLSON bingo cards with the following squares:

 • Went to bed before 8:30 p.m.